devychen/devychen.github.io/index.md

 I also hold these degrees: _MSc in Sociology_ at University of Oxford (UK), _BA in Linguistics and Sociology_ at the University of Manchester (UK). <br>

-I have worked full-time at ByteDance as a marketing office at Game Publishing Business Sector.
+I have worked full-time at ByteDance as a marketing specialist at Game Publishing Business Sector, with a focus on partnership developments and ads attribution.
 Previously also an assistant consultant at Roland Berger and A.T.Kearney, and a TV producer at Mango TV (consider it as the Netflix in China).

 ## Research Interests